ufo-language/c-implementation-v2/README.md

 ## Current status

-There's a REPL that lets you enter many of the data structures and a few of the expressions, and there are a few namespaces with primitive function.
-Type `ns:global()` -- the output is messy, I'll try to clean that up.
+There's a REPL that lets you enter many of the data structures and a few of the expressions, and there are a few namespaces with primitive functions.
+Type `ns:global()` to see all the namespaces and their primitives (the output is really messy), or `hash:keys(ns:global())` to see just the namespace names.
+Type the name of a namespace to see the primitives defined in it.

 ## Features